 - Regular Status: Positions require an authorized position slot that is incorporated in the University's staffing plan and operating budget.
 Positions supported by grants or other sources of income may be considered for regular status depending on funding levels and anticipated duration of the appointment.
-Employees are eligible for a wide range of benefits.
+Regular status employees are eligible for a wide range of benefits.

 - Extended Temporary: Appointment is 240 days (or 8 months) to one year, renewable one time if necessary.
-Employees are eligible for a limited number of benefits.
+Employees work more than 20 hours per week and are eligible for a limited number of benefits.

 - Short-Term Temporary: Appointment is up to 120 days (or 4 months).
 Appointment may be renewed one time only for a maximum of 240 days.
-Employees are generally ineligible for benefits except those required by law, and time worked is not counted in determining length of service.
+Employees work more than 20 hours per week and are generally ineligible for benefits except those required by law, and time worked is not counted in determining length of service.

 - Appointment Schedules

-- Full Year Appointment: Employees are scheduled to work throughout the year.
+- 12-Month Appointment: Employees are scheduled to work throughout the year.

-- Flex Year Appointment: Employees are scheduled to work fewer than 12 months per year.
+- Less than 12-Month Appointment: Employees are scheduled to work fewer than 12 months per year.
 Additional days may be assigned as needed.

-- Any other appointment not specifically defined by A, B, or C above.
+- Any other appointment not specifically defined by A or B.

 - Length of Work Week

-- Full-Time: Employees work a minimum of eight hours per day, five days per week or 40 hours per week.
+- Full-Time: Employees regularly scheduled to work 40 hours per week.

-- Part-Time: Employees work fewer than 40 hours per week.
+- Part-Time: Employees regularly scheduled to work fewer than 40 hours per week.

 Gallaudet University Administration